Aeta people

-The Aeta (Ayta /'aɪtə/ EYE-tə), Agta, or Dumagat, are collective terms for several Filipino indigenous peoples who live in various parts of the island of Luzon in the Philippines.
-They are also known as "Philippines Negrito", and included in the wider Negrito grouping of Southeast Asia, with whom they share superficial common physical characteristics such as dark skin tones, short statures, frizzy to curly-hair, and a higher frequency of naturally lighter hair colour (blondism) relative to the general population.
-They are thought to be among the earliest inhabitants of the Philippines, preceding the Austronesian migrations.
-Regardless, modern Aeta populations have significant Austronesian admixture and speak Austronesian languages.
+Aeta (Ayta /'aɪtə/ EYE-tə), Agta and Dumagat, are collective terms for several indigenous peoples who live in various parts of Luzon islands in the Philippines.
+They are included in the wider Negrito grouping of South and Southeast Asia, with whom they share superficial common physical characteristics such as: dark skin tones; short statures; frizzy to curly hair; and a higher frequency of naturally lighter hair colour (blondism) relative to the general population.
+They are thought to be among the earliest inhabitants of the Philippines—preceding the Austronesian migrations.
+Regardless, the modern Aeta populations have significant Austronesian admixture, and speak Austronesian languages.

-Aeta communities were historically nomadic hunter-gatherers, typically consisting of approximately 1 to 5 families per mobile group.
+Aeta communities were historically nomadic hunter-gatherers, typically consisting of approximately one to five families per mobile group.
 Groups under the "Aeta" umbrella term are normally referred to after their geographic locations or their common languages.